Last Online: May 29, 2020

 * Reese's pieces.

-For when a swap tells you to check your partner's profile for their preference on a specific thing, here are some of mine.
+For when a swap tells you to check your partner's profile for their preference on a specific thing, here are some of mine (but if I've joined a swap where you can't do any of these then of course follow the swap guidelines first).

-* I prefer postcards written on and sent naked rather than blank and in an envelope.
+* I prefer postcards written on and sent naked rather than blank and in an envelope, unless it's handmade and you think it needs an envelope to survive mailing.

 * I think handmade postcards, free ones and ones from zazzle etc. are just as good as storebought ones to recieve in postcard swaps.